Vulture (Marvel Comics): Adrian Toomes

 Later, believing himself to be dying in prison due to injuries obtained in the prison workshop, Toomes revealed an extra Vulture outfit's location on the prison grounds to his cellmate Blackie Drago.
 Drago revealed to Toomes he caused the accident for this very purpose.
 Toomes was angry, but apparently fell unconscious within the next few minutes; Blackie then knocked out a guard, dug up the wings, and escaped.
 Drago, as Vulture, teamed with Kraven the Hunter against Spider-Man.
 Toomes ultimately escaped from prison and recovered from his injuries – crediting his hatred for Drago's betrayal with the strength to overcome them – and as the Vulture again, defeating Drago.
 Toomes then nearly defeated Spider-Man in battle, injuring the arm before Spider-Man managed to play possum and tricked Toomes into coming in close enough for Spider-Man to damage his power pack and force his nemesis to retreat.
 Some time later, Dr. Clifton Shallot mutated his body into a form resembling Toomes's, but possessing natural wings and flight capability.

 The Vulture later humiliated the racketeering mobster Mr. Morgan, who hired the Hitman to kill Spider-Man, trying to rob the Vulture of revenge.
-Vulture then arranged New York's top mobsters' murders in order to be New York's new crime lord, and battled Spider-Man again.
+Vulture then arranged New York's top mobsters' murders to be New York's new crime lord, and battled Spider-Man again.
 Vulture later escaped prison, and battled Spider-Man again.

 Vulture came out of retirement to claim vengeance on his former research partner Bestman who embezzled him out of the profits of their business.
 He then confronted the Vulturions, a group of criminal youths who stole his designs.

 He became involved in Atlantic City casino racketeering to prepare for his own ostentatious funeral, but was thwarted by the Hobgoblin.
 Reduced to a "mere salesman", he journeyed to Las Vegas, where he attacked Morris "Snake" Diamond in the middle of the desert for stealing Toomes's blueprint journals for ultrasonic-sensitive dice.
 Intending to inject Snake with a mummification serum, Vulture was thwarted by Spider-Man (who had been granted a flight on Snake's plane back to New York) and Agent Sara Glenville of the Central Intelligence Division.
 He later confronted the mutants Rusty Collins and Skids in an attempt to release Nitro.

-On more than one occasion, Toomes has been in league with several of Spider-Man's other villains in order to destroy the wall-crawler.
+On more than one occasion, Toomes has been in league with several of Spider-Man's other villains to destroy him.
 Vulture has been in every incarnation of Sinister Six, and also appeared in the ranks of the Sinister Twelve.
 He has a strong friendship with fellow villain Electro; the two once nearly beat Spider-Man to death.